pravin-mishra123/DevTinder-Frontend/README.md

 - imported UserCard in feed page
 - Get the feed and add the feed in the store
 - build the user card in the feed
 - Create EditProfile component
 - Build EditProfile feature and code formatting.
 - Show toast message on saving profile
 - Create connections page
 - New page - See all connections
 - New page - See all my connection Requests
+- Feature - Accept / Reject Connection Request

+Remaining :

+- send / ignore the user card from feed
+- SignUp new User
+- E2E Testing